wongalex/personal-website/README.md

    Or for deployment at \<username>.github.io, refer to [READMEdocs/custom-deployment.md](./READMEdocs/custom-deployment.md) and [pages.js](./pages.js)

-9. Congrats!
-Your site is up and running.
+9. Hooray!
+Your site should be up and running.
 To see it live, visit:

    ```https
      https://<your-username>.github.io/personal-website